Liturgical Handbook of the Russian Orthodox Church Abroad

 - Kutya from a memorial service / pannikhida

-These, as with all other blessed foods, must be set aside for the clergy outside of the Altar, for them to partake of when they have finished therein and departed into the Nave.
+These, as with all other foods, must be set aside for the clergy outside of the Altar, for them to partake of when they have finished therein and departed into the Nave.